ksb96/backend_codes/Ch - 9/README.md

 **MongoDB - Production settings**
-- Over here I have elaborated the basic/main scenarios/settings which are required for deploying a web app in ***production*** specific scenarios.
+- Over here I have elaborated the basic scenarios/settings which are required for deploying a web app in ***production*** specific scenarios.

 **Files**